maul-esel/COM-Classes/spec.markdown

 ### Structure classes
 Structure classes are classes that represent memory structures.
 They inherit `StructBase` and implement the methods `FromStructPtr(ptr)`, `ToStructPtr()` and `GetRequiredSize()`.
-For a documentation of those, see the `StructBase` documentation.
+The `StructBase` documentation includes documentation of those.

 Besides that, structure classes have all fields that the represented structure has.
 They must be named exactly the same.
 Nested structures are represented by instances of the matching helper class by default.
 However, they must also accept pointers to the nested instances.

-If there is a *named* union in the structure, it is represented by an object wit the specific fields.
+If there is a *named* union in the structure, it is represented by an object with the specific fields.
 *Unnamed* unions are simply ignored, the members are accessible via the "main" structure class.

 For handling of arrays, see [above](#array_handling).

 ### Constant classes
-...
+Constant classes can either represent some kind of enumeration (holding integers, sometimes referred to as "enumeration classes") or more complex values, such as GUIDs or strings.
+The field names must exactly match those or the original constants, except that a common prefix must be ommitted.

+Constant classes can inherit another class, however, this is a very rare case.
+There's no common base class for them yet.
+In even more rare cases, constant classes may also contain methods.

+For complex values, performance is important to consider.
+For example, GUIDs must be declared as strings, not converted to pointers on load-time.
+If possible, there should never be classes holding object instances, as this might have a dramatic performance impact.

 ***